4amirhm/4amirhm/README.md

 ### 👋 Hello, I'm Amir H Mousavian!

-I'm a Data Science student with a passion for Data, Ai and Robotics.
+I'm a Data Scientist student with a passion for Data, Ai and Robotics.
 My expertise lies in (Python,Jupyter, Machine Learning, Analysis, Data Visualization) , and I have a knack for Analytical and Critical thinking and also I'm a fast learner .
 Currently Leanring Data Science.

 Skills: